-About this Independent Study
+About this Course

 HIV prevention is entering a new age with the advances in biomedical interventions such as pre-exposure prophylaxis (PrEP), post-exposure prophylaxis (PEP) and treatment as prevention (TasP).
 People have more options than ever before to develop a personalized prevention plan that works for them, incorporating these new tools along with more familiar options such as condoms.
 However, providers are failing to routinely provide client-centered care to their clients, often not incorporating or offering biomedical prevention as a part of their HIV prevention options.
 Take this course and learn about the new options and how to incorporate them into a combination prevention plan.